2019 EAM Hospital Maternity Care Awards

 To be awarded the Excellence Award, hospitals need to fully meet the standard in all four areas in the same calendar year.
 Recipients of the 2019 Maternity Care Excellence Award are:

 - Bronson Hospital, Battle Creek

 - Metro Health, Wyoming

 - Spectrum Health Gerber Memorial, Fremont

 - Spectrum Health United Hospital, Greenville

-For the Improvement Award, hospitals must have demonstrated decreased rates in the three categories over a two-year period and must now fully meet the standard for cesarean delivery rates.
-Recipients of the 2018 Maternity Care Improvement Award are:
+For the Improvement Award, hospitals must have demonstrated rate decreases in cesarean rates, episiotomy and elective early delivery over a two-year period, and must now fully meet the standard for cesarean delivery rates.
+Recipients of the 2019 Maternity Care Improvement Award are:

 - Spectrum Health Lakeland, Niles